 That’s why I wrote this article.
 Because I want to help, you navigate coffee shops menus at home and abroad.
-After reading this blog post, it won’t be that puzzling next time you visit a fancy coffee shop.
+After reading this blog post, you’ll feel more confident when you visit a fancy coffee shop.
 Even now, espresso bars can get crowded, and it’s annoying not knowing what to order in advance.

 I will do my best to explain appropriately and accurately the difference between these popular coffee drinks.

 So, without further ado, let’s get to it!

 Macchiato: Intensity and richness

 A macchiato is a type of coffee that has an extreme ratio between milk and espresso.
 The name can be confusing, but it’s a simple drink to make.
 It originates from Italy in the early 1900s when espresso became more popular, and Italian baristas wanted a way to create variations on this drink without using two cups.
-They made the macchiato by combining hot milk with espresso poured over it quickly, so there wasn’t much time for the foam to form.
+They made the macchiato by topping espresso with a dash of milk, so there wasn’t much time for the foam to form.

-Currently, macchiatos are most often made with a shot of espresso and a small quantity of steamed milk to create foam on top of it.
+Currently, macchiatos are most often made with a shot of espresso and a small quantity of steamed milk to create a layer of foam on its top.

 Cortado: Balanced milk coffee

 A cortado is an Iberian-style small coffee that has a different ratio from Italian-based espresso drinks.
 The caffe macchiato is also one of the smallest milky coffees: only 4.5 ounces per serving.

 It’s a deliciously soft drink with creaminess and a delicate texture, with a rich mouthfeel.
 It’s easy to confuse this drink for a macchiatone.
 However, most coffee shops today serve a cortado with a bit more milk than a macchiatone.